 The most common type of Wedding Insurance is Wedding Liability Insurance.
-This is often required by the venue to protect the wedding couple in case they are liable for claims resulting from property damage or injury that occur during the event.
+This is often required by the venue to protect the wedding couple in case they are liable for claims resulting from property damage and/or injury that occur during the event.

 There are a few types of Wedding Insurance policies that you could look into to protect you on your big day.
 But, it is very rare that any policy will cover cancelled wedding expenses due to change of mind or cold feet.

 For most weddings where alcohol is served or sold by a caterer, professional bartender or the venue, those professionals need their own liability insurance coverage for the sale or service of alcohol.
 The wedding couple’s Wedding Liability Insurance should include Host Liquor Liability whether served by others, given away or BYOB.

-The purpose of Wedding Liability Insurance is to protect you if you or your event causes damage or injury.
+The purpose of Wedding Liability Insurance is to protect you if you are liable for damage and/or injury.
 Otherwise, you may be personally responsible and nobody wants a marriage to start out with that kind of financial burden.
 Usually required by the venue, but a good idea regardless.